dgreif/ring/packages/homebridge-ring/README.md

 ### Cameras

+The plugin supports all Ring camera models, as well as ONVIF cameras connected via Ring Edge

 - Camera Feed
   - Shows a snapshot from the camera while viewing the room in Home.
 There are limitations on when battery cameras can take snapshots.
 See [the Snapshot Limitations Wiki](https://github.com/dgreif/ring/wiki/Snapshot-Limitations) for details.
   - Shows a live feed from the camera if you click on it.
 The feed supports video and 2-way audio, but requires that you have `ffmpeg` with `libfdk_aac` installed.
 A pre-built `ffmpeg` will be automatically installed on most platforms using `ffmpeg-for-homebridge`.
 See the [FFmpeg wiki](https://github.com/dgreif/ring/wiki/FFmpeg) for details.
+2-way audio may not work for ONVIF cameras.
 - Motion Sensor
   - Can be hidden with `hideCameraMotionSensor`
 - Light (if camera is equipped)